Why wildflowers?

 At the very beginning on 2023, I embarked on a new monthly creative challenge: To create a new Lino print every month, based on a different seasonal wildflower.

-Today, I'm taking you on a deep dive into the how's and why's of this challenge and we'll take look at some of the work I've produced as part of it.
+Today, I'm taking you on a deep dive into the hows and whys of this challenge and we'll take look at some of the work I produced as part of it, and the products and collaborations it has spawned!.

 I suppose the first question is: Why do artists take part in, or set themselves, these creative challenges?
 They're an increasingly common way for artists and designers from around the globe to come together, while working independently from the same starting point or brief.
 There is much to be learned from how your fellow artists interpret a theme differently or in how they render their subject matter.
 Challenges are also a great way to add a lot of new work to your portfolio and are a great way to stretch yourself creatively and perhaps produce work you usually wouldn't consider.
 Participants of organised challenges such as these usually post their results on Instagram, using a specific #.
 Examples are #inktober for graphic artists; #coloricombo for surface designers and artists interested in colour, and #jehanestwelvedays for illustrators who want to add more Christmas themed work to their portfolio.
 Another very popular challenge for fabric designers is the Spoonflower weekly design challenge which is a weekly challenge, with a variety of trend and seasonally driven themes for printed fabrics.
 Sometimes artists will also set themselves challenges such as #100daysofpattern